 The eyes are the windows of the soul.
-They are also valuable devices that we can use to control our sympathetic nervous system using peripheral vision, to suspend our transition from the parasympathetic nervous system to the sympathetic nervous system.
+They are also valuable devices that we can use to control our sympathetic nervous system using peripheral vision to suspend our transition from the parasympathetic nervous system to the sympathetic nervous system.

 The latter is the primitive emergency system that kicks in a host of hormones like adrenalin to boost our physical capabilities and shut off pain stimuli.
 But, many of these hormones aren’t healthy for the higher thinking centers of the brain, so it simply cuts off blood flow to these areas of thinking.
 So, although we can react quickly with strength, we are doing so without the help of the higher thinking functions necessary to assess a rapidly changing situation.

 That’s why martial artists train to maintain control of their higher brain functions.
-It’s an internal battle against the fear of the conflict.
+It’s an internal battle against the fear of conflict.
 Those who win the internal conflict are more likely to win the external struggle.
-You can use this same strategy to maintain control rather than succumbing to negative emotions.
+You can use this same strategy to maintain control rather than succumb to negative emotions.